Diatom: Silicification

 Diatom cells are contained within a unique silica cell wall known as a frustule made up of two valves called thecae, that typically overlap one another.
 The biogenic silica composing the cell wall is synthesised intracellularly by the polymerisation of silicic acid monomers.
 This material is then extruded to the cell exterior and added to the wall.
-In most species, when a diatom divides to produce two daughter cells, each cell keeps one of the two-halves and grows a smaller half within it.
+In most species, when a diatom divides to produce two daughter cells, each cell keeps one of the two valves and grows a smaller valve within it.
 As a result, after each division cycle, the average size of diatom cells in the population gets smaller.
 Once such cells reach a certain minimum size, rather than simply divide, they reverse this decline by forming an auxospore, usually through meiosis and sexual reproduction, but exceptions exist.
 The auxospore expands in size to give rise to a much larger cell, which then returns to size-diminishing divisions.

 Pennate diatom from an Arctic meltpond, infected with two chytrid-like [zoo-]sporangium fungal pathogens (in false-colour red).
 Scale bar = 10 μm.